BiscoitoViana/ui-library/README.md

 # UI Component Library

 This component library is built using React + Vite
-It contains the components I (re)use the most in personal projects
+It contains the components I (re)use in most of my personal projects

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ## Installation